housezasa/fhevm-skill/README.md

 ## How This Was Built

 We built **two production FHEVM dApps** deployed live on Ethereum Sepolia and debugged every failure end to end.
-Then we gave Claude — the AI agent — the task of building FHEVM contracts using only documentation.
+Then we gave Claude the AI agent  the task of building FHEVM contracts using only documentation.
 It made **17 mistakes**.

 Not hypothetical mistakes.
 Real failures.
-Each one with an exact error message, an exact cause, and an exact fix that was verified on a live Sepolia deployment.

-Those 17 mistakes — plus every other production failure encountered across both dApps — are the foundation of this SKILL.md.
-No other submission can claim this because no other submission actually deployed to Sepolia, watched things break, and documented what happened.
+Each one with an exact error message, an exact cause, and an exact fix that was verified on a live Sepolia deployment, Those 17 mistakes plus every other production failure encountered across both dApps are the foundation of this SKILL.md.

 ## The 17 Mistakes Claude Makes Without This Skill File

-Every row below is a confirmed AI agent failure — something Claude produces when working from documentation alone.
+Every row below is a confirmed AI agent failure something Claude produces when working from documentation alone.
 The error column is the exact message that appears.
 The fix column is what actually works on Sepolia.

 ### SDK & Package Failures

-**MISTAKE #1 — Wrong package entirely**
+**MISTAKE #1 - Wrong package entirely**
 ```
 What Claude does:  npm install fhevmjs
 Error produced:    Error object shows as {} in console
-                   (Error.message is non-enumerable — disappears in JSON.stringify)
+                   (Error.message is non-enumerable disappears in JSON.stringify)
                    createInstance returns undefined silently
                    Every encrypt call throws with no visible message
 Root cause:        fhevmjs v0.6.x bundle checks window.fhevmjs which is never